SNSystems/dexter/LTL_work.md

 ### [TODO] / notes
 1. The Expect syntax will not look anything like this.
 2. Makes sense for the first step to be stepping into main -- discuss with team.
-3. Next is not currently and may never be implemented -- no use case yet.